 Celebrating employees and their hard work helps create feelings of trust and belonging at work.
 Also, it can be cost-effective.
 Examples include writing thank-you notes, complimenting achievements, and organizing an incentive program.
 Small, everyday gestures can develop a culture of appreciation which is highly valuable for many leaders and workers.

 Find and retain a strong team

 Employee recruitment and retention are complicated yet essential for any business, especially a startup.
-By using strategies and meaningful tools, you can develop and strengthen a solid team.
+You can develop and strengthen a solid team using strategies and meaningful tools.
 All in all, focusing on the people who make up a business will inspire growth and success.